-The algorithm to capture these savings is under review by the current NJCEP Market Manager for use in the Warm Advantage Program.
-At the current time, participants installing a qualifying boiler or furnace and a qualifying water heater at the same time earn a special incentive under the Warm Program.
+Participants installing a qualifying boiler or furnace and a qualifying water heater at the same time earn a special incentive.
 For savings calculations, there is no special consideration.
 The heating system savings are calculated according to the appropriate algorithm and the water heating savings are calculated separately according to the system type.
-In an effort to help inform this process, please see the below recommended protocol supplied by Apprise (Utility Working Group Memo, July 3, 2014, page 9), which was taken from the Connecticut 2012 program savings document